Syracuse Hancock International Airport

 Weather Briefing

-Syracuse Hancock International Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 16,000 feet and 10 SM visibility.
-Note: This observation is 1 hours old and conditions may have changed.
+Syracuse Hancock International Airport is currently reporting instrument flight rules (IFR) conditions with scattered clouds at 25,000 feet and 2 SM visibility.

 Wind Analysis